OrMullerHahitti/Belief-Propagation-Simulator/docs/handbook/02_system_setup.md

 4. Optionally run `pytest -q` to validate the suite (expect some longer runtimes for heavy graph tests).

 ## 5. External Services & Data
 No external services are required.
 Factor graphs are generated on the fly or loaded from pickled artefacts.
-For reproducibility, ensure deterministic seeds are configured in configs or snapshot recorders.
+For reproducibility, ensure deterministic seeds are configured in configs or via the snapshot tooling.

 ## 6. File System Expectations
 - Write access to `configs/logs/` (default log directory) and optional `results/` directories for export.